JustFiesta/PostgresBackgup/NOTES.rst

 Baisiclly how it works: run tests -> fix everything asap -> check tests /if okey proceed -> refacor code

-1. ``pipenv install --dev pytest`` as a development dependency
+At start: ``pipenv install --dev pytest`` as a development dependency

-Creating the cli interface first
+Creating the cli interface first - write test for (un)expected use cases and debug from there Make test a bit more flexible thanks to ``@pytest.fixture``